wearetheframers/frame-core-wip/docs/index.md

 Stay updated on our future plans and upcoming features by checking our [[roadmap]].

 We hope you find Frame useful for your AI agent development needs.
 Happy coding!

+## Plugin Marketplace

+Frame will feature a robust plugin marketplace where developers can create, share, and potentially sell their custom plugins.
+This marketplace will include both premium and community-developed plugins, fostering a rich ecosystem of extensions and customizations.

+The plugin system in Frame is designed to be as flexible and powerful as mods in games.
+It includes conflict resolvers and allows for essentially unlimited plugins and expansions to be developed.
+This approach enables developers to create a wide range of enhancements and specialized functionalities, tailoring Frame to diverse use cases and requirements.

+For more information on creating and using plugins, see our [[plugins]] documentation.